enter the 2020 Edinburgh International Flash Fiction competition

 Your story should not have been previously published, online or in print.

-You may enter the same story in other competitions at the same time but if the story is selected for publication let us know so that we may withdraw it from our competition.
+You may enter the same story in other competitions at the same time but if the story is selected for publication or a prize let us know so that we may withdraw it from our competition.

 Your story can be on any topic.